-Dr. B. J. KENDALL & Co., Gents: - I had a very valuable Hambletonian colt which I prized three or four times a day, if necessary.
-No. 2. - Tincture of aconite, 10 drops; tartar emetic, 1 drachm; saltpetre, 1 drachm; ginger, 2 drachms; linseed meal, 1 ounce.
-Mix, and form into tion so he will forget that he does not wish to camphor may be added. draw the load.
-This may be done in various ways.
-A stout string twisted around the foreleg, so as to cause some pain, and to stop the circulation for a short time, may have this result.
+of starting a balky horse is to divert his attention so he will forget that he does not wish to draw the load.
+This may be done in various A stout string twisted around the foreleg, so as to cause some pain, and to stop the circulation for a short time, may have this result.
 Unhitch the horse from the load, and turn him around rapidly several times until he becomes dizzy.
 Tie a string around the ear.
-Give a handful of grass, or a lump of earth or sugar, or, in fact, anything a lump of earth or sugar, or, in fact, anything but whipping, which will have the effect to divert the attention so the horse will forget his work.
-Bots Destroyed by Feeding Potatoes. - It is claimed by some that bots will not live but a short time if placed in grated potato, and a short time if placed in grated potato, and that horses have been relieved from attacks of bots by simply feeding four or six quarts of potatoes.
+Give a handful of grass, or a lump of earth or sugar, or, in fact, anything but whipping, which will have the effect to divert the attention so the horse will forget his work.

+Bots Destroyed by Feeding Potatoes. - It a short time if placed in grated potato, and that horses have been relieved from attacks of bots by simply feeding four or six quarts of potatoes.
 At all events, it is well known that potatoes fed once a week are excellent for horses.